 Custody arrangements in New Jersey

-New Jersey will always make a decision on child custody according to the best interests analysis, a principle that focuses the court on making decisions according to what is best for the child.
-There are certain custody arrangements that are applicable to certain situations.
+New Jersey will always decide on child custody according to the best interests analysis, a principle that focuses the court on making decisions according to what is best for the child.
+Certain custody arrangements are applicable to certain situations.
 These custody structures revolve around two main kinds of custody; legal and physical.

 Legal custody: Legal custody allows parents the authority to make important decisions in a child’s life.
 These decisions can include matters related to health, education, religion, and general welfare.
 Though a parent may lose physical custody, most parents will retain the rights to legal custody, requiring parents to make decisions together.
 In rare cases, a parent can lose both physical and legal custody, awarding the other sole custody or sole legal custody.
-This can include times where one parent poses a danger to the child or when parents just don’t have the ability to work together.
+However, this is generally only the case when one parent proves him/herself parentally unfit by exposing his/her child to substance abuse, domestic abuse, or otherwise.
 Even though a parent may lose rights to custody, he or she may still be entitled to visitation rights and parenting time.

 Factors that impact child custody

-When a court decides on a child custody case, they will take a variety of factors into consideration.
+When a court decides on a child custody case, they will consider a variety of factors.
 The court will always act in the best interest of the child.
 Some of these factors may include, but are not limited to:

 - A parent’s inclination to accept custody